Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Visit Amsterdam Museums

-Pro Tip: Visitors interested in visiting the city’s museums should consider purchasing an I Amsterdam City Card, which is a great way to save money on museum entry fees and other Amsterdam sights!
+Pro Tip: Those interested in visiting museums should consider purchasing an I Amsterdam City Card, which is a great way to save money on entry fees and other Amsterdam sights!

 Feast on Dutch Food

-Amsterdam food is savory and satisfying…and perfect winter comfort food.
+Amsterdam food is savory and satisfying…the perfect winter comfort food.
 For those who travel to Amsterdam in December, feasting on the local, filling fare is a must!
-Find all of our tips for what to eat – including traditional holiday meals and treats – in our guide of What To Eat in the Netherlands.
+Find all of our foodie tips – including traditional holiday meals and treats – in our guide of What To Eat in the Netherlands.

 Amsterdam Light Festival

 One of the biggest December events in Amsterdam is the annual Festival of Lights.
 Illuminated artworks are displayed along the canals so that they can be seen by boat or on foot.
-Each year there is a different theme and artists from around the world compete to be included in the festival.
+Each year there is a different theme and artists from around the world compete to be included.
+Check the official website for details on the program for this year.

 Get Cozy in an Amsterdam Pub